Blog Articles

 There are three major reasons that healthcare entities have an even bigger responsibility to be inclusive.

-Privacy and security
+1. Privacy and Security

-Legality
+3. Legality

 Section 1157 of the Patient Protection and Affordable Care Act requires healthcare organizations to make their information and communications technology accessible to all, including those with disabilities.
 Having a website that is not ADA or WCAG compliant can lead to complicated legal battles down the road.

-As with any website, your content should be structurally sound on the backend, so it’s important to use semantic HTML and ARIA (Accessible Rich Internet Applications) landmark roles in the code.
+Use semantic HTML and ARIA (Accessible Rich Internet Applications) landmark roles in the code.

-2. Accessible interactive content
+2. Accessible Interactive Content

 All websites have some form of interactive content within them.
 This includes anything from links and navigation, to videos, forms, or accordions.